 New graduate students arrive with a wide range of Physics and Physics-related course background experiences.
-For this reason, the Department asks all new students to complete a set of four assessment exams, described below, in order to provide a snapshot of each student's knowledge and experience with core material.
+For this reason, the Department requires all new students to complete a set of four assessment exams, described below, in order to provide a snapshot of each student's knowledge and experience with core material.
 Exam results are used to advise students on appropriate course selection at Duke and also to help students self-assess specific areas of course material background that may deserve attention going forward.
 The exams are typically given just prior to orientation activities that occur in the two weeks before the Fall semester commences.
-For the 2020-21 academic year, the exams will be given on-line and will be available to take during a time window of several days in early August.
 The four exams cover topics from classical mechanics, electricity and magnetism, thermal dynamics and quantum mechanics, at the intermediate/advanced undergraduate level.
-Each exam is timed with a duration of approximately two hours.

 Content and Format

 In the period just prior to the Fall semester, entering graduate students take a series of four assessment exams that provide a helpful measure of the student's knowledge in Classical Mechanics, Classical Electromagnetism, Thermal Physics and Quantum Mechanics, at the intermediate/advanced undergraduate level.
 Typical exam format consists of several short answer questions followed by two or three more substantial problems.
 Material covered in each exam includes:

 Classical Mechanics - topics include Newtonian mechanics, conservation laws, oscillations, Langrangian and Hamiltonian methods, systems of particles, rigid body dynamics, nonlinear systems and coupled oscillations.
 The content and level of problems are similar to those found in the textbook Marion and Thornton, Classical Dynamics of Particles and Systems, 5th edition.